yiisoft/docs/guide/en/start/installation.md

 Please refer to the [Troubleshooting section of the Composer Documentation](https://getcomposer.org/doc/articles/troubleshooting.md) if you encounter any problems.
-If you are new to Composer, we also recommend to read at least the [Basic usage section](https://getcomposer.org/doc/01-basic-usage.md) of the Composer documentation.
+If you are new to Composer, we also recommend reading at least the [Basic usage section](https://getcomposer.org/doc/01-basic-usage.md) of the Composer documentation.

-In this guide all composer commands assume you have installed composer [globally](https://getcomposer.org/doc/00-intro.md#globally) so that it is available as the `composer` command.
+In this guide, all composer commands assume you have installed composer [globally](https://getcomposer.org/doc/00-intro.md#globally) so that it is available as the `composer` command.
 If you are using the `composer.phar` in the local directory instead, you have to adjust the example commands accordingly.